-Investment Rate of Return for Pension - 6.80% a year, compounded annually net of investment and administrative expenses for the MIP, Basic and Pension Plus groups and 6.00% a year, compounded annually net of investment and administrative expenses for Pension Plus 2 Plan.
+Investment Rate of Return for Pension - 6.00% a year, compounded annually net of investment and administrative expenses for the MIP, Basic Pension Plus, and Pension Plus 2 Plan groups.

-Investment Rate of Return for OPEB - 6.95% a year, compounded annually net of investment and administrative expenses.
+Investment Rate of Return for OPEB - 6.00% a year, compounded annually net of investment and administrative expenses.